hellopeiying/rental_flats/README.md

 The app is built on [Mapbox](https://www.mapbox.com/), a versatile mapping tool that is built with OpenStreetMap data, and can be heavily customised for various purposes.
 The datasets used were uploaded to Mapbox’s dataset studio and exported into tilesets to be made into an interactive map.

 While Mapbox does provide their own Isochrone API, it does not provide specific calculations for public transport.
-Instead, I have used [GeoAPIfy’s](https://www.geoapify.com/) Isolines to draw up the necessary parameters for this project which included a public transport option, and is free for use.
+Instead, I have used [Geoapify’s](https://www.geoapify.com/) Isolines to draw up the necessary parameters for this project which included a public transport option, and is free for use.

 Several of the datasets used are manually scraped from the source cites (i.e. government webpages) as addresses, before they are geocoded and given spatial attributes in longitudinal and latitudinal values using Google’s Geocoding API using Python.
 This occasionally turned out some errors and were placed outside of Singapore, which were corrected manually.

-This project was heavily dependent on the algorithms and technical processes afforded by tools such as Google, Mapbox, and GeoAPIfy.
+This project was heavily dependent on the algorithms and technical processes afforded by tools such as Google, Mapbox, and Geoapify.
 Naturally, this also means that the data represented on this tool carries with it biases and potentially imperfect information.
-For example, it is unclear how GeoAPIfy makes its calculations on time-distances.
+For example, it is unclear how Geoapify makes its calculations on time-distances.
 Some datasets were also sourced from volunteered geographic information such as Humanitarian OpenStreetMap, which can be “patchwork” in nature and potentially perpetuate further inequalities (Elwood 2008, 178).

 ## References and sources